-Scholars of children’s literature have identified a technique common to many children’s stories — the switch from the continuous to the iterative, in Maria Nikolajeva’s terms.
+Scholars of children’s literature have identified a technique common to many children’s stories — the switch from the iterative to the singulative, in Maria Nikolajeva’s terms.
 This is where the author sets up the characters and the world via telling rather than showing:

 This is a Tale about a tail—a tail that belonged to a little red squirrel, and his name was Nutkin.